BEAT X: Celebrating 10 Years of Building Equality in Architecture!

 BEA Canada is pleased to announce that we have joined hands with Daniels Faculty of Architecture, Landscape, and Design, University of Toronto to present Shifting Ground, a lecture by Marina Tabassum.

-Marina Tabassum will share her research on the Meghna estuary and its impact on climate change coupled with a complex land inheritance system introduced by British Colonial rule that to date governs the dynamic landscape of the Ganges Delta.
-Marina will share the development of a modular mobile home unit to be distributed to landless families living in coastal areas.
+Marina Tabassum shared her research on the Meghna estuary and its impact on climate change coupled with a complex land inheritance system introduced by British Colonial rule that to date governs the dynamic landscape of the Ganges Delta.
+Marina shared the development of a modular mobile home unit to be distributed to landless families living in coastal areas.

 Bait Ur Rouf Mosque, Dhaka, Bangladesh.
 Photo credit: Sandro Di Carlo Darsa.